Moon-Raven/Moon-Raven/README.md

 ## About Me

-🔧 Embedded Software Engineer with 6 years of experience.
+🔧 Embedded Software Engineer with 9 years of experience.

 🎓 PhD in Computer Engineering (topic: Stability analysis of irrational linear systems, code: https://github.com/Moon-Raven/fsals).

 💻 Proficient in C, Python, and Rust.
-Expertise in programming microcontrollers, both bare-metal and with embedded operating systems (FreeRTOS, OSEK, AUTOSAR OS, Embedded Linux, Zephyr).
+Expertise in programming microcontrollers, both bare-metal and with embedded operating systems (Zephyr, FreeRTOS, Embedded Linuc, OSEK, AUTOSAR OS).

 🚀 Passionate about microcontrollers, operating systems and embedded software.
 Dedicated to sharing my knowledge with fellow engineers.